-- · The national court made its reference before the Lisbon revision and therefore referred to pre-Lisbon law. - The Court in its judgment refers to post-Lisbon law.
+- The national court made its reference before the Lisbon revision and therefore referred to pre-Lisbon law. - The Court in its judgment refers to post-Lisbon law (including the abbreviations "EU" and "TEU").

 Structure of the ECJ's considerations

 In its preliminary ruling, the Court of Justice addresses the relevance of EU law on fundamental rights, the adoption of secondary law based on Art.
 19(1) TFEU and the principle of equal treatment, including in particular the comparability of situations.